nidhaloff/linear_regression/README.md

-# Some Application of machine learning Concepts

-- Linear Regression
+# an Example of Linear Regression using sklearn
-- Logistic Regression
-- Neural Network
-- SVM
-- Unsupervised learning